Talking About the Past Tenses in English Grammar

 8. I had seen the movie before we watched it again.

-10. We had traveled to many countries by the time we settled here.
+10. We had traveled to many countries before we settled.

-11. He had visited France before he moved to Paris.
+11. He had visited France before moving there.

 14. I had heard the news before you told me.

-15. We had done our shopping before the storm began.
+15. We had done our shopping before the storm.

-16. He had worked at the company for five years before leaving.
+16. He had worked at the company for five years.

 17. She had arrived before the event started.

-18. I had taken the test before the results were announced.
+18. I had taken the test before results came out.

 19. They had made plans before the party.